What is laser?

 Over the past 50 years, laser has spread (and evolved) in the most diverse fields, revolutionizing medicine, telecommunications, metrology and even entertainment.

-Gear made using a BLM GROUP LS5 laser cutting system on 20 mm (.8") thick carpentry steel sheet.
+Gear made using a BLM GROUP LS5 laser cutting system on 20 mm (.8") thick stainless steel sheet.

 In the metalworking field, the first applications were in the aerospace industry for cutting titanium.
 The advantages of using laser as a cutting tool were immediately recognized: it’s always sharp and it doesn’t wear like mechanical tools.

-The degree of contamination is almost zero since there is no physical contact between the blade and the cut material, but only a beam of light that melts or vaporizes the metal from a distance.
+The degree of contamination is almost zero since there is no physical contact between the blade and the cut material, but only a beam of light that melts the metal.

 Laser-cutting on 30 mm (1.2”) thick carpentry steel sheet, performed on LS5 laser cutting system.